Five Steps to a Trading System

 You also discover that the seat is not as comfortable as you imagined.
 You purchase a padded seat cover to make the ride more comfortable.

-This is similar with trading, where it is equally prudent to test out aspects of your system before you actually trade with it.
+This is similar with trading, where it is equally prudent to test out aspects of your system before you actually start to buy and sell.
 After all, the last thing you want is to open a brokerage account the day you plan to begin trading and find out it doesn’t have the data feeds, charting, and stock screening utilities you need.
 Or, that your computer is inadequate for the type of trading you want to do, or that the internet connection keep dropping while you are in trades.
 Paper trading or demo trading (and backtesting) is a crucial component to any trading system.

 3) 5 Steps to a Trading System – Trading Strategy